New Clients Are Always Welcome

 Cruciate Repair Surgery

-Paws and More Veterinary Centre is fortunate to be able to call on the experience and expertise of Dr Michael Gibbs to perform this surgery at our hospital.
-Dr Michael is one of the most experienced general veterinary surgeons in Perth.
-He is happy to assist you as a pet owner direct, or via referral from your regular veterinary service.
+Paws and More Veterinary Centre is fortunate to be able to call on the experience and expertise of Dr Avi Bechar to perform this surgery at our hospital.
+Dr Avi is a very experienced surgeon.
+Dr Bechar performs TPLO, TTA and soft tissue repairs of ruptured cruciates He is happy to assist you as a pet owner direct, or via referral from your regular veterinary service.

 Did you know your dog could “do their knee”?

 Cruciate rupture or tearing is a common condition in dogs of all ages.
 The cranial cruciate ligament (CCL) in the stifle (knee) is a short tough ligament that stabilises the joint.
 In humans this is called the anterior cruciate ligament (ACL).
 Humans invariably break the ligament due to trauma from playing football, netball or other accidents.
 In many breeds of dog however, it is their conformation that causes the problem.

 There are essentially two broad options to repair the joint.
 The old fashioned method is to essentially repair the broken CCL or more accurately in dogs we replace or mimic the original ligament.
 Unfortunately, this technique is less than ideal and although the materials we use to restabilise the joint are amazing, they are not as good as the original ligament and nothing is being done to correct the underlying problem.
 To some extend we are trying to stabilise the joint while the dogs own scar tissue braces it for the longer term.
 Whilst the outcome is generally good for small dogs up to 5Kg that are lighter and possibly less active than larger breeds, it is not considered the best option otherwise.